Palace Albanija: Birds

 In June 2018 it was announced that 3 nesting couples of Alpine swift were spotted on the building, which is the first time this happened in Belgrade.
 Previously, the closest nesting colony of Alpine swift was 200 km to the east, in the Iron Gates gorge.
 They were first spotted flying in the flocks of common swift, which are abundant in the city, and later the nests were found.
 This is taken as one of the hints that the continental climate of Belgrade changes, shifting to the Mediterranean climate.

 Twin projects

-Little Albanija
+House of merchant Zdravković ("Little Albanija")

-The twin building of Albanija, colloquially styled "Little Albanija" (Mala Albanija), is located at the corner of the Pop Lukina and Kosančićev Venac streets.
-It was also designed by Miladin Prljević.
+The similar building, recently colloquially styled "Little Albanija" (Mala Albanija), is located at the corner of the Pop Lukina and Kosančićev Venac streets.
+It was also designed by architect Miladin Prljević.
 Though originally only one skyscraper was planned, it was later decided that three buildings will be built, sharing the same or similar appearance and characteristics.
 The architectural design of the Little Albanija is patterned after the Palace Albanija and represents its smaller version.
 The building is officially known as the "House of Siniša Zdravković" or the "House of the Brothers Zdravković".
 It was finished in 1940, immediately after Palace Albanija.
 It is not protected by itself, but it is a part of the Kosančićev Venac historical-spatial unit which is protected by the law.